daem0n707/shell/README.md

 To begin with, run the `host.py` file on the host and connect to it through `server.py` .

+*Quick tip: Use the command `pythonw host.py` on the host machine to run python in the background.*

 ## Dependencies

 **Install the dependencies on the host with the following commands**